Elinor Florence, Author

 Here’s a very stylish wedding.
 The lovely bride resembles Grace Kelly in her elegant satin gown, carrying an armful of lilies.

 Jean Morley of Claremont, Ontario and Harvey Maclean were photographed on their wedding day in a Halifax, Nova Scotia, dockyard chapel.
-They had one night together before Harvey was shipped out.
+Sadly, as with many wartime weddings, they had one night together before Harvey was shipped out.

 This English bride named Doris is so overjoyed to have her soldier home again that she doesn’t care about his missing leg.
 She married her French Canadian sweetheart and moved to Montreal, where they had a long and happy marriage.
 Doris is carrying a silver paper horseshoe for luck, which was common among war brides.

-British society girls also married in wartime, including Deborah Mitford, aged 21, one of the famed Mitford sisters, who married Andrew Cavendish in 1941 and later became the Duchess of Devonshire.
+British society girls also married in wartime weddings, including Deborah Mitford, aged 21, one of the famed Mitford sisters, who married Andrew Cavendish in 1941 and later became the Duchess of Devonshire.

 This bride wore a purple suit and a hat with a feather in it when she married her handsome Canadian soldier.
 Cathie and Glen Elliot are pictured here on their wedding day on Christmas Eve, 1940, in Aberdeen, Scotland.
 Cathie is carrying the traditional silver paper horseshoe for good luck.